Google Apps for LionMail

 - Google Maps provides very accurate maps from around the world, utilizing GPS to allow you to find your current or any location that is in the Google Maps database, and generate routes between locations.
 In the University environment, Maps can be used as a supplement to learning activities, as well as to provide resources for the campus community.

-- Google Maps are already in use on the Columbia University website, for such resources as campus housing and printing.
+- Google Maps are in use on the Columbia University website, for resources like campus housing and printing.

 - Additional help and information regarding Google Maps is available from Google Support.